Loading...

 Incorporate Vinegar

-Engage in regular physical activity, such as a short walk after meals, which can help your body use up glucose more effectively and prevent spikes.
+Engage in light physical activity, such as a short walk, after consuming these foods to help your body use glucose more effectively.

 metabolic